vxksnz/.github/profile/README.md

 # Welcome to my Github Profile!
 ## About me 🥸
-Hi there, i'm Victor Sanchez and i'm studying at two Universities.
+Hi there, I'm Victor Sanchez and I'm studying at two Universities.
-Im studing Computer and telecommunications engineering, in UAM and UNAM respectly.
+I'm studying Computer and Telecommunications Engineering at UAM and UNAM respectively.
-The first use i give to this profile is to save my homework or the class projets, Unfortunately i have no aprobe the POO asignature but maybe in a future i update the repository
+The first use I give to this profile is to save my homework or class projects.
+Unfortunately I have not approved the OOP subject, but maybe in the future I'll update the repository.
 <br>
 <div align="center">
   <a href="https://github.com/vxksnz">